Can a True American be a True Darwinist?

 At first glance, it may appear that a discussion concerning the foundation or origin of American government has nothing to do with the philosophy of Darwinian evolution.
-But, anyone who has study the impact of Darwinism on governments around the world does not so naively dismiss the influence and implications of Darwinism upon America’s historic foundation of government.
+But, anyone who has study the impact of Darwinism on governments around the world does not so naively dismiss the influence and implications of Darwinism upon America’s governmental foundation.

 On February 11, 2015, Wisconsin Governor Scott Walker, while speaking at Chatham House, the British Royal Institute of International affairs in London, was asked by a British moderator if he believed in evolution.
 Caught off guard by the question and not willing to hastily answer, Governor Walker chose not to answer.
 Liberal media around the world, howled in ridicule, and conservative columnist, George Will, offered the Governor a bit of advise from Fox News Sunday suggesting, “When asked if you believe, ‘you answer yes!'”